FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 On the proposal of Councillor Ruddle, seconded by Councillor Scanlan, it was agreed to

-allocate €1,000 to Newcastle West Music Trail Festival.--- 5
+allocate €1,000 to Newcastle West Music Trail Festival.
+---
+5

 On the proposal of Councillor Ruddle, seconded by Councillor Scanlan, it was agreed to